intermine/im-docs/docs/support/upgrade.rst

   ~/git/flymine-bio-sources $ ./gradlew install

-Note the command is `./gradlew` instead of `gradlew`.
-Use the provided gradle wrapper instead of locally installed gradlew.
-This is to keep everyone using the same gradle version and prevent version conflicts.
+Note the command is `./gradlew` instead of `gradle`.
+Use the provided Gradle wrapper instead of locally installed Gradle.

 You will have to `install` your sources every time you update the source code to update the JAR being used by the build.

-Previously the data model was merged for all sources then validated.
-Since each source is in its own JAR now, the data model for each data source is self-contained.
-Therefore if you reference a class in your data parser, it must be present it that source's additions file.
+Previously the data model was merged from all data sources' additions XML file.
+This is no longer true.
+Since each source is in its own JAR now, the data model is self-contained.
+Therefore if you reference a class in your data parser, it must be present in the additions file.
 Alternatively, you can specify a single data model file that will be merged into each source:

 .. code-block:: sh

-    // in bio/sources/build.gradle
+    // [in bio/sources/build.gradle]
     // uncomment to specify an extra additions file for your bio-sources
     // this file will be merged with the additions file for each data source
     // and included in each source JAR.